zepto-lang/csv/README.md

 # csv

-A minimal csv library in and for zepto.
+A minimal CSV library in and for zepto.
 It is largely compatible with Clojure's data.csv.

 ## Usage